-Laboratory measurements of bedload often use top-view images (Martin et al., 2012; Lajeunesse et al., 2017).
+Laboratory measurements of bed load often use top-view images (Martin et al., 2012; Lajeunesse et al., 2017).
 Unless individual particles can be tracked, the tracers at rest are usually indistinguishable from those entrained by the flow.
 Separating the proportion of tracers in the moving layer, φ , from that on the bed surface, ψ , is practically impossible.
 Instead, top-view pictures show the total concentration of tracers:

-$$c = \frac{n_m \phi + n_s \psi}{n_m + n_s} = \frac{\alpha}{\alpha + 1} \phi + \frac{1}{\alpha + 1} \psi. \tag{11}$$
+$$c = \frac{n{\rm m}\phi + n{\rm s}\psi}{n{\rm m} + n{\rm s}} = \frac{\alpha}{\alpha + 1}\phi + \frac{1}{\alpha + 1}\psi. \tag{11}$$ proportion of mobile tracers vanishes ($\phi = 0$), and the total concentration of tracers reads $c = \psi/(\alpha + 1)$.

 Tracking sediment in rivers poses a similar problem.
 In general, one records the position of the tracers when the river stage is below the threshold of grain entrainment (Phillips et al., 2013; Phillips and Jerolmack, 2014).
 At the time of measurement, all tracers are therefore at rest.
-As a result, the proportion of mobile tracers vanishes ($\phi = 0$), and the total concentration of tracers reads $c = \psi/(\alpha + 1)$.
+As a result, the

-In summary, the proportions of mobile and static tracers, φ and ψ , naturally derive from mass balance (2) and (3).
-However their measurement proves difficult during active transport.
+In summary, the proportions of mobile and static tracers, φ and ψ , naturally derive from mass balance (Eq.
+2) and Eq.
+(3).
+However, their measurement proves difficult during active transport.
 On the other hand, experimental and field investigations provide the total concentration of tracers, c (Sayre and Hubbell, 1965; Lajeunesse et al., 2017).
 This quantity is conservative, as the total amount of tracers, $M = \int c \, dx$, is preserved.
 In the following, we therefore focus on the concentration of tracers, c.

-To study the evolution of the tracer concentration, we solve equations (9) and (10) numerically, using a finite volume scheme.
-We then compute the tracer concentration using equation (11) (Fig. 2).
+To study the evolution of the tracer concentration, we solve Eqs.
+(9) and (10) numerically using a finite-volume scheme.
+We then compute the tracer concentration using Eq.
+(11) (Fig. 2).

 The early evolution of the plume depends on initial conditions.
-In most field experiments, tracers are deposited at the surface of the river bed when the flow stage is low and sediment are motionless (Phillips et al., 2013).
+In most field experiments, tracers are deposited at the surface of the river bed when the flow stage is low and sediment is motionless (Phillips et al., 2013).
 During floods, the river discharge increases and the shear stress eventually exceeds the entrainment threshold, setting in motion some of the grains.
 The entrainment of particles strongly depends on the arrangement of the bed: grains highly exposed to the flow move first (Charru et al., 2004; Turowski et al., 2011; Agudo and Wierschem, 2012).
 Several authors find that the tracers they disposed on the bed are more mobile during the first flood than during later ones (Bradley and Tucker, 2012).
 During the later floods, tracers gradually get trapped in the bed, and their average mobility decreases.
 On the other hand, Phillips and Jerolmack (2014) find no special mobility during the first flood.
-In the absence of a clear scenario, we choose the simplest possible initial conditions: we assume that, initially, all tracers belong to the static layer: $\phi(x,t=0) = 0$.
+In the absence of a clear scenario, we choose the simplest possible initial conditions and assume that initially all tracers belong to the static layer: $\phi(x, t = 0) = 0$.

 With these initial conditions, the evolution of the plume follows two distinct regimes.
-At early times, the flow gradually dislodges tracers from the bed and entrains them in the bedload layer.
+At early times, the flow gradually dislodges tracers from the bed and entrains them in the bed load layer.
 During this entrainment regime, only a small proportion of the tracers move.
 Consequently, the plume develops a thin tail in the downstream direction (Fig. 2a).
 The corresponding distribution of travel distances is strongly skewed towards the direction of propagation, a feature commonly observed in field experiments (Liébault et al., 2012; Phillips and Jerolmack, 2014).